rehierl/node-tree-outliner/1-1-relations/1-1-special-orders.md

 <!-- ======================================================================= -->
 # Special types of orders

-* ... read with caution ...
-* this is me trying to wrap my head around the classification of orders
-* pick an order, determine its properties, and let others do the classification
+This is me trying to wrap my head around the classification of orders.
+The best course of action seems to be to (1) pick an order, (2) determine its properties, and (3) let others do the proper classification ...

-* we will most likely end up with a "linear order of nodes"
+Note that, in the course of this whole discussion, the focus will be on "linear orders of nodes" which are the result of some previous tree traversal.

 ```
 (note                - all are transitive (=x), y)